 Excellence are the graduate program in Diplomacy and International

-Relations in the Whitehead School, and the
+Relations in the School of Diplomacy, and the

 departments of Accounting and Finance in the Stillman School of Business.